Investing Abroad - Canadian or U.S. Listed ETFs?

 For those looking to diversify their investments beyond Canada and use exchange-traded funds (ETFs) to build a global portfolio, they have the option to select Canadian listed or U.S. listed funds.
 There are some important factors to consider.

 First, currency.
 Are you looking for a currency-hedged ETF (i.e., immunizing the returns from fluctuations in the exchange rate) or an unhedged version?
-There is empirical evidence that exposure to the U.S. dollar could benefit Canadians investors, as long as the USD stays as the world's major reserve currency and maintains its countercyclical properties.
+There is empirical evidence that exposure to the U.S. dollar could benefit Canadians investors from the perspective of downside risk protection, as long as the USD stays as the world's major reserve currency and maintains its countercyclical properties.
 See this Harvard study for details.

 Second, the management expense ratio.
 How do the fund fees compare?
 For example, ETFs that track large-cap U.S. equities (unhedged) currently have MERs that range from 0.03% to 0.10%, depending on the fund provider.

 Third and the main discussion in this article, are the tax implications.
-Let’s review the types of taxes you are subject to as a Canadian investor in foreign securities.
+Let’s review the types of taxes you are subject to as a Canadian investor in U.S. listed ETFs.
 Table I below summarizes the three main types: tax on foreign income, capital gains tax, and foreign withholding tax.

-Therefore, if held in a taxable investment account, all distributions from a U.S. listed ETF - including dividends, capital gains, and return of capital - are taxable subject to your marginal tax rate.* And when you sell a U.S. listed ETF, 50% of the capital appreciation (if any) will be taxed.
+Therefore, if held in a taxable investment account, all distributions from a U.S. listed ETF - dividends, capital gains, and return of capital - are taxable at your marginal tax rate.* And when you sell a U.S. listed ETF, 50% of the capital appreciation (if any) will be taxed.
 The foreign withholding tax warrants additional scrutiny, as it is more complicated.

 Foreign Withholding Taxes (FWT)